-Whether you have celiac disease, or are off gluten for other health reasons (like a sensitivity, an autoimmune disease, or for healing from autism), you've likely figured out that baking with gluten-free flours can be a bit of a challenge.
+Whether you have celiac disease, or are off gluten for other health reasons (like a sensitivity, an autoimmune disease, or other reason), you've likely figured out that baking with gluten-free flours can be a bit of a challenge.

 From figuring out what flours to use, to wondering about gums, leavening and starches, gluten-free baking does require some know-how.